-Because of the data I decided to run an a/b test on the homepage.
-The current homepage has 1292 words, plus the form fields are way below the fold so I felt it maybe decreasing my conversion rate.
+Because of the data, I decided to run an A/B test on the homepage.
+The current homepage has 1,292 words.
+The form fields are way below the fold, so I felt the design may be decreasing my conversion rate.

-I created a new version of the homepage, as seen below, that only contained 488 words and form fields higher on the page:
+I created a new version of the homepage, as seen below, that only contained 488 words with form fields higher on the page:

 Can you guess which one converted better?
 The original converted 7.6% better than the new variation.
-And it didn’t just end there, the leads from the long form version of the page were higher in quality in which they were more qualified than the leads that came from the new variation.
+And it didn’t just end there.
+The leads from the long form version of the page were better in quality, meaning they were more qualified than the leads that came from the new variation.

 Content really is king